Updated: May 12

 Dry Needling Techniques

-Here are couple of dry needling techniques that are commonly used:
+Here are a couple of dry needling techniques that are commonly used:

 In and Out Technique